alinagriesel/ScipyProject/README.md

 - `requirements.txt`

 - `Functions.py` (contains 4 functions which are used by other py files but which does not give any output to the user)
-- `Overwiev.py` (tidy data frame, summary statistic, histogram for each individual variable, number of participants for each hypothesis)
+- `Overview.py` (tidy data frame, summary statistic, histogram for each individual variable, number of participants for each hypothesis)
-- `Hypothesis1.py` (response to abortionn - age)
+- `Hypothesis1.py` (response to abortion - age)
-- `Hypothesis2.py` (response to abortionn - sex)
+- `Hypothesis2.py` (response to abortion - sex)
-- `Hypothesis3.py` (response to abortionn - religiousness)
+- `Hypothesis3.py` (response to abortion - religiousness)

 - `test_notebook` (during the development of the code, we have worked with a notebook for convenience.
 Feel free to check it out and run individual codes in cells as you like)

 ## Section V: Instructions for the use of our code

-After installing python and all necessary packages, you can choose which hypothesis you would like to look at and run e.g. the following command with the corresponding hypothesis py file:
+After installing python and all necessary packages, you can choose which hypothesis you would like to look at and run e.g. the following command in your console with the corresponding hypothesis py file:

     python Hypothesis1.py

 "Hypothesis1" can therein be exchanged by any py file you would like to execute.
-We would recommend you run the `Overview.py` file in order to gain some feeling for the variables and responses.
+We would recommend you run the `Overview.py` file first in order to gain some feeling for the variables and responses.
 The following Section includes our interpretation of the correlation tests.
 Feel free to read through it while having the graphs and test results open.

 ## Section VI: Interpretation of Outputs / Hypotheses testings

-Results of Correlation Tests provide a Correlation Coefficient which is a value representing the effect size, ranging from -1 to 1 wherein -1 refers to a perfect negative correlation, i.e. as Variable1 increases, Variable2 decreases, 0 refers to no detectable correlation and 1 is a perfect positive correlation, i.e. if Variable1 increases, Variable2 does so as well.
+Results of Correlation Tests provide a Correlation Coefficient which is a value representing the effect size, ranging from -1 to 1 wherein -1 refers to a perfect negative correlation, i.e. as Variable A increases, Variable B decreases, 0 refers to no detectable correlation and 1 is a perfect positive correlation, i.e. if Variable A increases, Variable B does so as well.
 There are different ways of interpreting the values between these extremes but we will focus on a general coefficient analysis which declares 0.2-0.4, 0.4-0.6 and above 0.6 to be a weak, moderate or strong correlation respectively.
 (Dixon, 2021)

 `Hypothesis 1 - Response to abortion vs age - Interpretation`